Cross-cluster Data Migration Tool

 ./bin/start.sh

-- Make sure that the BE nodes of the source and target clusters can properly communicate via the network.
+- If you are migrating data from a shared-nothing cluster, make sure that the BE nodes of the source and target clusters can properly communicate via the network.

 - During runtime, the migration tool regularly checks whether the data in the target cluster is lagging behind the source cluster.
 If there is a lag, it initiates data migration tasks.